andersmurphy/andersmurphy-blog/resources/posts/2024-04-01-clojure-pruning-html-with-clojure-walk.md

       (vec hiccup))))
 ```

-Our HTML is data is much cleaner, but we still have a load of attribute data we don't care about.
+Our HTML data is much cleaner, but we still have a load of attribute data we don't care about.

 ```clojure
 (->> html-data